kanofiadmasu/Budget-Manager/README.md

-This is a personal project that I built by myself to reinforce and solidy my learning.
+This is a personal project that I built by myself to reinforce and solidify my learning.